Orionids Workshop, 2024

 * Stephan’s obituary in The Guardian

-For the second year, we are hosting an exciting summer workshop on emerging practices connecting art and outer space in the town of Chartres in France.
-A week during the Orionids meteor shower to explore the origins of life, language, and cultural knowledge in warm, creative community.
+This event is scheduled in relation to celestial events.
+A week during the Orionids meteor shower to explore the origins of life, language, and cultural knowledge through warm, creative community.

 Following on from 2023’s theme of Lunar Imaginaries, the 2024 focus is ‘Starry Migrations and the new space age’ - an opportunity to learn about relations across place and migrating birds, the planetary, and beyond -inspired by the paths of migrating birds who traverse the land not limited by national borders, and the avian myths that feature in many constellations across cultures.
 The birds are the mediators of the heavens.
 This theme opens up thinking about the langauge of the birds—‘la langue des oiseaux’— and the flows of life and communication connecting earth and cosmos.

-The Orionids Workshop 2024 combines art, science and embodied approaches: including presentations on animal studies and astro ecology, daily sessions for creative practice, and some special sessions feeling and sensing with the night sky and Tsuchinshan-ATLAS.
+The Orionids Workshop, in its combination of art, science and embodied approaches, is shaped together with attendees: daily sessions for creative practice, presentations on animal studies and space science, and special sessions feeling and sensing with the night sky and Tsuchinshan-ATLAS.

-In connection to the Emerging Practices Working Group at the Post Detection Hub St Andrews, the week emphasises process-based and creative research in connection with SETI, centring material practices and varieties of cultural ways of understanding our place in the Universe through relational ecologies.
+In light connection with the Emerging Practices Working Group at the Post Detection Hub St Andrews, the week emphasises process-based and creative research in connection with the discovery of life beyond earth and the field of SETI (the search for extraterrestrial intelligence), learning with material practices and cultural ways of understanding our place in the Universe.

-Whilst grounded in astrophysics, emerging understandings of the cosmos, and comparative theoretical work on the foundations of communication and life, the programme emphasises plural process-based approaches.
-These include ethnographies, creative practice, myth, storytelling of the stars, embodied and planetary sensing technologies, science fiction and futures, playful improvisation and scenario-building, as well as experimental dream practices.
-The programme takes mutual learning seriously, welcoming all as both teachers and students.
+This art sceince programme is for making and creating with plural process-based approaches in relation to emerging understandings of the cosmos and comparative theoretical work on the foundations of communication and life.
+These include cultural ethnographies, creative practice, myth and dream, storytelling of the stars, embodied and planetary creative technologies, science fiction and futures, playful improvisation and scenario-building.
+The time together takes focus on creative projects and mutual learning seriously, welcoming all as both teachers and students.

-STS - Mutual study on more-than-human relations in the new space age
+STS - more-than-human relations in the new space age

-Continuing learning around bird migrations and organic time, this workshop focuses on the black-tailed godwit that will be leaving the Atlantic coast—from Brittany to Bordeaux—during the meeting.
-These African-Eurasian migratory shorebirds make the journey northwards from West Africa, stopping along the way in Spain, Portugal and France, pausing in the Wadden Sea and breeding in the Netherlands and Iceland.
-We will explore entangled histories of the migration of beings and knowledge along these pathways, and how bird populations, migration patterns and the life cycles of migratory birds are shifting with climate change and conflicts.
+Continuing learning around bird migrations and time, the workshop encourages learning about the birds of the region.
+Whether it is the wood pigeon, the swifts or the black-tailed godwit that will be leaving the Atlantic coast, from Brittany to Bordeaux, during the meeting.
+How have artists worked with birds, for example artist Trudy Lane’s dedicated work with the godwit in Aotearoa New Zealand, and how might we use creative practice to learn about the birds local to France, or the African-Eurasian migratory shorebirds who make the journey northwards from West Africa, stopping along the way in Spain, Portugal and France, pausing in the Wadden Sea and breeding in the Netherlands and Iceland.
+Creatively, we trace tangled histories of migration of beings and knowledge along pathways that run across borders, and explore how bird populations, migration patterns and the life cycles of migratory birds are shifting with climate change and conflicts.

-Emerging Practice - Refiguring communication through ecologies and flux
+Emerging Practice - ecological apporaches to communication and flux

 What fresh approaches and hydrated theories can we grow through the entanglement of themes of animal language, cosmograms, the flows of beings and wisdom across land and sea, pilgrimage and forced migration seeking safe passage?
-How can we evolve creative, pragmatic and useful theories of bodies and culture, language and ideas, feeling and sensing techniques in connection to bodies, celestial events and wild weather systems.
-Drawing on philosophies of hydrofeminism, vital materialities and deep time, political ecologies and the Environmental Humanities, we hope to bring varied approaches to the search for life in the Universe into dialogue with shifting, changing ecologies in motion.
+How can we grow creative, pragmatic, historical, useful understandings of bodies and cultures in connection to cosmic bodies, celestial events and wild weather systems.
+Creative work and feeling and sensing techniques are enriched by readings with the philosophers of hydrofeminism, vital materialities and deep time, political ecologies and the Environmental Humanities, to encourage varied and grounded approaches to the search for life in the Universe into dialogue with shifting, changing ecologies in motion.

 References